sagekobe/scrapy_whaley/README.md

 4、The methods used here mainly include  'Scrapy + Sqlalchemy + Mysql'.

 5、Maybe it's a simplest frame structure, no special function inluded.
-The next steps are to built the method to break the anti-crawling ,  following up the next pages and so on.
+The next steps are to built the method to break the anti-crawling ,  follow up the next pages and so on.